dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

 Integer Variants do not require any functions which interact with Quaternions

-Matricies **must** fulfill the following requirements:
+Matrix structs **must** fulfill the following requirements:
-- be a struct
+- Fulfills `IEquatable<T>` where `T` is the same matrix class
 - Stored in row major format
 - F matricies work with F vectors, and I Matricies work with I vectors
-- Both column and row vectors and individual values accessible via properties
+- Both row vectors and individual values (M11, etc.) accessible via properties
-- An indexer that takes row and column indicies and outputs the value
+- A ref indexer that takes row and column indicies and outputs the value
 - Add, subtract, and multiply operators defined with Matricies of the same size
 - Multiply operators defined with compatible matricies, if the output matrix type already exists (AxB * BxC = AxC)
 - Multiply operator defined with the appropriate Vector type (vector4F * Matrix4x4F is valid)
   - **optionally**, include multiplication operators for Vector types smaller than the appropriate type, assuming 1 for the missing dimensions (vector2F * Matrix4x4F -> (Vector2F.x, Vector2F.y, 1, 1) * Matrix4x4F)
 - Negate Operator defined
-- Fulfills `IEquatable<T>` where `T` is the same matrix class and the System.Numerics version of the matrix if available
 - Implicit conversion to and from the System.Numerics matrix type, if available
 - Invert function for square matricies
-- GetDeterminant function for square matricies and Matrix3x2
+- GetDeterminant function for square matricies and Matrix3x2, Matrix4x3, and Matrix 5x4
 - Transpose function
 - static lerp function
 - static identity property